Supporting the production of responsibly grown coffee is central to LDC’s coffee sustainability mission and strategy.

 - Due diligence on deforestation risks

-- Sustainability risks assessment and scorecard (Social, Human Rights, Environment)
+- Sustainability risks assessment (Social, Human Rights, Environment)

 - Verification audits to a sample of suppliers across origins every year

-LDC’s RSP-Advanced verification scheme offers high level of product and supply chain transparency, traceability and sustainability guarantees, in line with the chapters and sustainability topics covered by our Code of Conduct for Coffee Suppliers, aiming to guide and support supply chain participants on a path of continuous improvement.
+The scheme offers high level product and supply chain transparency, traceability and sustainability guarantees, in line with our global Code of Conduct for Coffee Suppliers, aiming to guide and support supply chain participants on a path of continuous improvement.

 Our verification scheme guarantees: